ans-group/docs.ukfast.co.uk/source/fastdrive/sharingfiles.md

 ![Image213](files/Image213.png)

 To the left of the folder name, there is a checkbox so that you can select this folder.
-Tick this box and you will see the variety of options that are available to you.
+Tick this box and you will see a variety of options that are available to you.
 In this instance, we want to share this file, so click the __share__ button.

 ![Image214](files/Image214.png)

 Two options will then appear; __Email with ShareFile__ and __Get a Link__.
 These are two different ways of sharing files.

+__Email with ShareFile__ is more useful when you wish to share files with other FASTdrive users.

+__Get a Link__ is more useful when you wish to share files with users that don't have FASTdrive.

 ![Image215](files/Image215.png)